jrkreiger/helpful-reviews/README.md

 This repository contains the following files:

 * **helpful_reviews_classification.ipynb**: a Jupyter Notebook containing the code for this project.
+* **additional-modeling.ipynb**: a Jupyter Notebook containing ongoing exploration of modeling options (in progress).
-* **presentation.pdf**: PDF file containing slides from a non-technical presentation of project results
+* **presentation.pdf**: PDF file containing slides from a non-technical presentation of project results.

 The full dataset can be downloaded at [https://www.kaggle.com/snap/amazon-fine-food-reviews](https://www.kaggle.com/snap/amazon-fine-food-reviews).